Micrurus helleri

 Micrurus helleri, also known commonly as Heller's coral snake and the western ribbon coral snake, is a species of venomous snake in the family Elapidae.
 The species is native to South America.

+Local common names

+Local common names for Micrurus helleri include cobra coral de faixas occidental in Brazilian Portuguese and coral acintada occidental in South American Spanish.

 Etymology

-The specific name, helleri, is in honor of American zoologist Edmund Heller.
+The specific name, helleri, is in honor of American zoologist Edmund Heller, who collected the holotype.

-Geographic range
+Geographic distribution

-M. helleri is found in Bolivia, Brazil, Colombia, Ecuador, Peru, and Venezuela.
+Micrurus helleri is found in Bolivia, Brazil, Colombia, Ecuador, Peru, and Venezuela.

+Habitat

+The preferred natural habitat of Micrurus helleri is rainforest or humid forest, at elevations of 80–1,500 m.

 Description

-The color pattern of M. helleri consists of rings (annuli) arranged as follows: wide black rings in triads (groups of three), the black rings separated by narrow white rings, and the triads separated by wide red rings.
+The color pattern of Micrurus helleri consists of rings (annuli) arranged as follows: wide black rings in triads (groups of three), the black rings separated by narrower white rings, and the triads separated by wide red rings.
+The rings of all colors are wider than those of other coral snakes, and the triads are fewer, 9–11 in males and only 8–11 in females.

 The holotype has a total length of 64.8 cm, which includes a tail length of 5.2 cm.

+Diet

+Micrurus helleri preys upon a wide variety of poikilotherms.
+Large adults prefer to eat the swamp eel (Synbranchus marmoratus).
+Smaller individuals eat caecilians such as Oscaecilia bassleri, litter-dwelling lizards such as Bachia trisanale, blind snakes such as Amerotyphlops brongersmianus, and suitably-sized colubrid snakes.